kevin-allen/dlc_review_labeled_video/README.md

 The network had problems when the mouse or my hands was close to the lever.
 So I used review_labeled_video_and_extract to create a video containing only frames in which my hands or a mouse were close to the lever.

+I retrain the network with 120 new frames from the videos of problematic frames and here were the results:
+Results for 148000  training iterations: 90 1 train error: 2.95 pixels.
+Test error: 3.52  pixels.

+The error on the test set seems to be lower on the second round.
+I then reviewed the labeled videos and they looked much better.

 ## Installation